-Our credit ratings may not reflect all risks of an investment in our debt securities.
+Our current or future credit ratings may not reflect all risks of an investment in our debt securities.

-Any credit ratings of us are an assessment by third parties of our ability to pay our obligations.
-Consequently, real or anticipated changes in our credit ratings will generally affect the market value of any of our debt securities.
-Our credit ratings, however, may not reflect the potential impact of risks related to market conditions generally or other factors discussed above on the market value of or trading market for the publicly issued debt securities.
+Any current or future credit ratings of us are an assessment by third parties of our ability to pay our obligations.
+Consequently, real or anticipated changes in our current or future credit ratings will generally affect the market value of any of our debt securities.
+Our current or future credit ratings, however, may not reflect the potential impact of risks related to market conditions generally or other factors discussed above on the market value of or trading market for the publicly issued debt securities.